Wind power in New York: Wind power development

-Wind is a very powerful element in society, and is able to provide energy without emitting greenhouse gases.
-Therefore, able to make a valid contribution to electricity demands.
+Wind is able to provide energy without emitting greenhouse gases.
 More than a quarter of power of the athletic complex at Union College of Schenectady County is supported by the endorsement of tall wind turbines.
 In 2014, energy projects accounted for more than 1,800 MW.
-Which in return estimated to be around 2.6 of the electric power available from "generation facilities in New York" and able to provide power for a million residents.
-While two power projects are being constructed in the state of New York, there is also a project under "active review."
-Wind energy development itself has striven towards achieving the goals of New York's renewable energy.
+This is estimated to be around 2.6 of the electric power available from generation facilities in New York.
+While two power projects are being constructed in the state of New York, there is also a project under active review.

-This series of projects is just a start for the 15th windiest state in the Nation, New York.
-The National Renewable Energy Laboratory has confirmed that the wind resource is able to provide at least half of the needs of the states electricity.
+This series of projects is just a start for New York, the 15th windiest state in the nation.
+The National Renewable Energy Laboratory has confirmed that the wind resource is able to provide at least half of the needs of the state's electricity.

 A NYISO study conducted in 2010, Growing Wind: Final Report of the NYISO 2010 Wind Generation Study (Sept.
 2010), found that the New York power system will allow for the integration of up to 8,000 MW of wind generation with no adverse reliability impacts.
 At higher levels of wind generation, due to increased variability, the analysis determined that for every 1,000 MW increase between the 4,250 MW and 8,000 MW wind penetration level, the average regulation requirement increases approximately 9 percent.
 Further, given existing transmission constraints, at the 6,000 MW scenario modeled, 8.8% of the energy production in three areas of upstate New York (Zones C - Central, D - North, and E - Mohawk) would be "bottled" or undeliverable.
 With upgrades, the amount of bottled wind energy could be reduced to less than 2 percent.
 A similar bottling pattern was found in the 8,000 MW model.
 Offshore wind energy, as modeled, is fully deliverable.

 In January 2015, Sims Municipal Recycling (a division of Sims Metal Management) inaugurated the New York City's only commercial-scale wind turbine at its recycling center at the South Brooklyn Marine Terminal.
 Built by Northern Power Systems at the cost of about $750,000, the 160 ft tall turbine has the capacity to produce 100 kilowatts, or 4% of the center's power needs.